 Conclusion

 Getting your app approved means covering all the basics: having active developer accounts, ensuring your metadata and screenshots meet the guidelines, writing custom permission texts, using a properly formatted Bundle ID, and completing all compliance forms.
-Double-check that your Bundle ID doesn’t have extra spaces, and make sure permission descriptions are personalized instead of relying on Adalo’s default examples.
+Double-check that your Bundle ID doesn't have extra spaces, and make sure permission descriptions are personalized instead of relying on Adalo's default examples.
 These small but crucial steps can save you from unnecessary delays and rejections during the review process.
-Proper preparation helps you make the most of Adalo's smooth publishing system.

 Adalo simplifies the technical side of app development, letting you build iOS and Android apps directly from the Launch tab with centralized settings.
+The platform's AI-assisted building tools and streamlined publishing workflow handle the hardest part of launching an app—getting it into the stores where users can find it.

 "Adalo is an intuitive and powerful app builder that requires absolutely zero coding or technical experience to create and publish an app on the App Store." - The Adalo Team